 FAQs for ACAT Applicants

-The role of ACAT members is to represent the needs and concerns of persons with disabilities and seniors.
-Using an intersectional approach, they provide advice to the TTC Board and staff about accessible transit, policy issues, consultation, education, and support pertaining to persons with disabilities and the community at large.
+The role of ACAT members is to represent the needs and concerns of persons with disabilities and seniors by providing advice to the TTC Board and TTC staff to provide accessible transit.

 The ACAT committee consists of 15 volunteers broken down as follows: